Warnings: mild gore/horror.

 “Aren’t you alone too?” he asked, toying with his untouched cup of wine.
 He had to twist around on his bench to face her.

-“Who raised you to be so inquisitive, omega?” the old woman replied loudly.
+“Who raised you to be so inquisitive, kunze?” the old woman replied loudly.
 The noise of the room around covered her words but to the closest of guests, who glanced their way and shook their heads.

 Wei Wuxian wondered what she would say if he replied with Jiang Fengmian’s name.
 He wondered if she would even know it.